Vultures 2: Post-release updates

 After fans complained about the mixing on Vultures 2 following its release, West announced that updates "will be published in real time", with no specified conclusion to potential revisions to the songs.
 West had previously updated his albums Yeezus (2013), The Life of Pablo (2016), Donda (2021), and Donda 2 (2022) (Note: Donda 2 initially released with four of the tracks available on February 23, 2022, one day before the album started to receive updates.
 Twelve more tracks were added to the "V2.22.22 Miami" version on February 24.
 However, one of the additional songs, "Keep It Burning"[sic], was removed from the Stem Player website and replaced with a stadium version of "True Love", which was then later replaced with "Eazy".) after their initial releases.
 Within the first few hours of Vultures 2 being released, the mixes, mastering, and vocals of songs were tweaked.
 For the first update on August 6, 2024, "River" received a new mix and drums, with sound effects removed too.
-"530" was provided with altered sound effects and some distorted vocals, as well as a pitched-up vocal bridge done by Ty Dolla Sign.
+"530" was provided with altered sound effects and some distorted vocals, as well as a pitched-up vocal bridge.
 "Fried" had a new mix and seemingly unmastered ad-libs (removed the day after), while "Field Trip", "Sky City", "Dead", and "Time Moving Slow" also received alterations.
+"My Soul" was remastered and rearranged, centering the mix due to complaints of the vocals being primarily in the left ear, and swapped the placements of West's and Ty Dolla Sign's verses; a rhythm created using sampled prison bars during Big TC's was added, having previously been heard in leaked versions of the song.
 On August 16, 2024, "Forever", originally titled "Maybe", had a new verse added.
-The verse sees West discussing the value of time on Earth.
+The verse sees West discussing the value of time on Earth, with its first part being taken from the original version.